Summarize this with

 Does Swat.io have AI responses for comments?

 Yes.
-Swat.io rolled out AI reply suggestions in the inbox.
-It is trained on the last 180 days of workspace replies, plus configurable free-text fields for brand voice and a "General Knowledge" section.
-What's missing: website scraping and document upload as additional data sources. replient.ai trains the response AI from four data sources with no time limit (historical comments, website, PDFs/documents, Custom Instructions) and delivers up to 15 brand-compliant suggestions per comment.
+Swat.io has rolled out AI reply suggestions in the inbox.
+Training is based on the last 180 days of workspace replies plus configurable free-text fields for brand voice and a "General Knowledge" section.
+What is missing: website scraping and document upload as additional data sources. replient.ai trains the reply AI from four data sources with no time limit (historical comments, website, PDF/documents, custom instructions) and delivers up to 15 brand-compliant suggestions per comment.

 Does Swat.io support App Store or Play Store reviews?